css-raku/CSS-Properties-raku/README.md

 #### measure

-This method converts lengths to base units (default 'pt').
+This method converts various length units to normalized base units (default 'pt').

     use CSS::Properties::Units :mm, :in, :pt, :px;
     use CSS::Properties::Box;